Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Desember 2024 12.25.33 UTC
+- WIB: Sabtu, 14 Desember 2024 13.33.50 UTC
-- WITA: Sabtu, 14 Desember 2024 13.25.33 UTC
+- WITA: Sabtu, 14 Desember 2024 14.33.50 UTC
-- WIT: Sabtu, 14 Desember 2024 14.25.33 UTC
+- WIT: Sabtu, 14 Desember 2024 15.33.50 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: motivational
+Kategori: inspirational